wso2/docs-ei/en/streaming-integrator/docs/examples/triggering-integrations-via-micro-integrator.md

         select *
         insert into LogStream;
         ```

       The responses received from the Micro Integrator are directed to the `BarStream` input stream.
 This query gets them all these events from the `BarStream` stream and inserts them into the `LogStream` stream that is connected to a `log` stream so that they can be published as logs in the terminal.

       The Siddhi application is now complete.

-    ???info "Click here to view the complete Siddhi application."
+    ??? info "Click here to view the complete Siddhi application."
         ```
         @App:name("grpc-call-response")
         @App:description("This application triggers integration process in the micro integrator using gRPC calls")